 The adulthood, aging, and gerontology program at the University of Connecticut has been training graduate students for over 50 years to meet the needs of adults, older adults, and their families.
 Research in this area is critical given that the number of Americans ages 65 and older is projected to more than double from 46 million today to over 98 million by 2060.
 The aging of baby boomers indicates that, by 2035, older people are projected to outnumber children (under 18) for the first time in U.S. history.
 This population shift will increase the demand for researchers and other professionals in various careers with knowledge and expertise in adulthood, aging, and gerontology.

 In HDFS, faculty and graduate student researchers aim to improve the health and wellbeing of adults, older adults, families, caregivers, and communities by engaging in collaborative, multi-disciplinary research and by mentoring and fostering the next generation of aging scholars.
-This area of specialization also attracts students from a wide range of fields, including nursing, psychology, audiology, and policy.
+This area of specialization attracts students from a wide range of fields, including nursing, psychology, public health, audiology, and policy.

 Current research includes projects that investigate:

 - Health and aging- To understand the psychosocial impact of chronic illness and disability on the health and wellbeing of older adults and their families.
 Current research focuses on mechanisms and outcomes of resilience in older adults with cancer to inform interventions; cancer survivorship and chronic illness issues in older adults; Promoting healthy behaviors and quality of life among adults; family adjustment in the context of illness; Individualized approaches to promote successful aging and independent aging; and geriatric assessment.

 - Caregiving- To examine the needs of caregivers and care-receivers to help identify services and/or programs to assist in providing quality care to family members.
 Current research focuses on cognitive decline in caregivers.